-- 1) Inculcating education of morals and values as fundamentally important aims at making a life meaningful in all its dimensions. - 2) Values are related to the norms of a culture hence values tend to influence attitudes and behavior and help to solve common human problems. - 3) Enables the learners to select within the contexts of debate and struggle, those values that support the Good Society and its citizens and he or she must be capable of persuading others that at least on ground level values such as peace, love, respect and justice theoretically can be understood.
+- 1) Inculcating education of morals and values as fundamentally important aims at making a life meaningful in all its dimensions. - 2) Values are related to the norms of a culture hence values tend to influence attitudes and behavior and help to solve common human problems. - 3) Enables the learners to select within the contexts of debate and struggle, those values that support the Good Society and its citizens - 4) Persuading others that on ground level values such as peace, love, respect and justice can be understood theoretically.